-Nina Nayar is a development and microfinance specialist with a range and depth of experience including: policy and advocacy; human resource development; institutional development services; strategic planning; product design and social performance management; micro, small and medium enterprise development; financial services in conflict and disaster affected communities; gender diversity and inclusion in the workplace; safe water, hygiene and sanitation; domestic violence and sexual abuse; and sustainable employment for unskilled and semi-skilled youth in over 30 countries worldwide.
+Nina Nayar is a development, microfinance and gender specialist with a range and depth of experience including: policy and advocacy; human resource development; institutional development services; strategic planning; product design and social performance management; micro, small and medium enterprise development; financial services in conflict and disaster affected communities; gender diversity and inclusion in the workplace; safe water, hygiene and sanitation; domestic violence and sexual abuse; and sustainable employment for unskilled and semi-skilled youth in over 30 countries worldwide.

 Ms Nayar has provided both advisory and consulting services to a range of institutions, including government agencies, bilateral and multilateral donors.
 She currently serves on the Board of ECLOF International and provides advisory support to network-strengthening initiatives of SEEP and ADA.